Local authority infrastructure financing

 Key updates

-• High rates of inflation and government restrictions on commercial revenue are putting additional pressure on local authority budgets.
+- High rates of inflation and government restrictions on generating commercial revenue are putting additional pressure on local authority budgets.

-• The Local Government Finance Settlement for England for 2022/23 increased funding for local authorities by more than 4.5%, which is the largest increase in over ten years.
+- The Local government finance settlement for England 2024 to 2025 increased funding for local authorities by £4.5bn to £64bn, a cash terms increase of 7.5%, which is a larger increase than last year and the largest increase in over ten years.

-• The UK government increased the total lending limit of the Public Works Loan Board (PWLB) from £95bn to £120bn.
+- The UK government increased the total lending limit of the Public Works Loan Board (PWLB) from £95bn to £120bn.
+However, the cost of borrowing from the PWLB has increased significantly in line with the increase in gilts, and borrowing levels are forecast to decline further.

-• The funding model for local authorities has undergone significant change in recent years.
-The government has indicated that the move to 75% business rate retention and then to 100% retention may be abandoned as it is seeking other ways to redistribute resources.
+- The funding model for local authorities has undergone significant change in recent years with a switch away from central grant provision towards keeping a higher proportion of locally generated revenue.
+The government has delayed any move to 75% business rate retention and then to 100% retention.

 Related content